 Level Description 1 The child tries to do the front star but fails.
-The child is standing in the water with his/her face in the water and looking at the pool, but the feet do not leave the bottom of the pool.
+The child is standing with his/her face just over the water looking towards the bottom of the pool, but does not dare to put his/her face in the water and the child's feet do not leave the bottom of the pool.
 2 The child is doing a front star with a floating device; face is in the water, body is well aligned.
 3 The child is doing a front star without any help and with face in the water.